Skip to contents

 strGHToken

-(length-1 character) GitHub token with permissions to read issues.
+(length-1 character) GitHub token with permissions appropriate to the action being performed.

 lglWarn